-Access for reversing a caravan in from the road is easy and almost flat.
-If you can't reverse a caravan, I'll do it for you or give you a lesson.
+Reversing a small caravan in from the road is possible only using a motor-mover.
 You assume all the risks.
 An 6.5 metre motor home can be reversed in easily.
-It is a quiet road with no through traffic.
+It is a quiet level road.

-There are two areas of 2.5m by 6m.
-Also room for one smaller motor-home on the grass.
+There are two areas of 2.5m by 6m for medium sized motorhomes - shown roughly by the blue and pink circles.
+Also room for one smaller motor-home on the grass - orange circle.

 Because the garden is close to the A3052 there is some traffic noise during a busy day but virtually none at night.
-Street lamps are on all night so the site is never in total darkness.
-The garden is screened by tall hedging.
+Street lamps ensure the site is never in total darkness.
+The front garden is screened by hedging.

 |Children are OK at your risk -

-of slowworms and sometimes a grass snake (both harmless and the latter quite rare).
-The
+slowworms and sometimes a grass snake (both harmless and the latter quite rare).
+The first

-The view from my rear garden again from 1997: nowadays rather more obscured by hazel trees.
+The view from my rear garden 20 years ago: nowadays rather more obscured by hazel trees.

 It is an easy, mostly level, and safe 2 mile cycle ride into Sidmouth via 'the Byes' cycle path.

-Bicycles can be chained to various trees or to my old car (if you wish!).
+Bicycles can be chained to various trees (if you wish!).